 - Works fairly well without additional lighting.

 - No stand comes with this so you need to source your own.

 Emart Photoshoot – The large, cheap choice

 This is another basic greenscreen.
-It only comes in green, has no stand but you do get clips to mount it onto any bar.
-It’s the most budget option of the large green screens.
+It only comes in green and has no stand, but you get clips to mount it onto any bar.
+It’s the most budget option for the large green screens.

-Simply throw this over a window or clamp it onto any stationary bar.
-The material is a bit cheap and wrinkly due to the way it’s folded but for a simple purpose like a virtual background for online teaching, this is fine.
+Throw this over a window or clamp it onto any stationary bar.
+The material is a bit cheap and wrinkly due to how it’s folded, but this is fine for a simple purpose like a virtual background for online teaching.